-Wait, is this for real?
-Some people are trading and travelling for a living?
+Are people trading and travelling for a living?
 Absolutely!
 If you think about it, you can trade stocks from anywhere in the world these days as long as you have an internet connection or a smartphone.
-Now all you need to do is head over to Instagram and you’ll find a ton of traders posting pictures of themselves trading on a tropical beach in the Caribbean; or on a yacht sailing the Mediterranean.
+Now all you need to do is head over to Instagram and you’ll find a ton of traders posting pictures of themselves trading on a tropical beach in the Caribbean, or on a yacht sailing the Mediterranean.
 Must be easy if you have the money, right?
 Well, as glamorous as it seems, there’s actually a long list of things you need to have before you can even think about being a travelling trader.
 Luckily for you, we’ve already looked into living this life to see how realistic it is.

 Get in line!
 But in all seriousness, there’s obviously a few things that make it easier to switch over to this kind of lifestyle.

 Do you have a job?
 If you have a 9 to 5 and need it for day to day living expenses, you might want to make sure you can cut it as a trader before you make it your life.
 Everyone wants the financial freedom to be able to trade stocks and make millions of dollars from a beach.
 But few actually have the ability to do so without making some major life changes.

 Do you have a family?
 Not that you can’t switch to trading and travelling if you have kids, but it certainly makes things a little more difficult.
 Of course, you probably have a spouse you need to convince as well.
 So make sure you have a strong argument lined up to plead your case!

 Can you afford to move to a new country?
 In case you want your trading and travelling trip to become a prolonged one, you’ll need to make sure you can actually afford to live abroad for an extended period of time.
 Are you a good enough trader that you can count on your trading income to live on?